 - How can we make sure that AI does what we suppose it to do?

 - Scientists grew living human skin around a robotic finger

 - Will our Future Look Like a Video Game?

-Having the robot expand each effort in this way nearly doubles its success rate over the course of 30 attempts, with 13 successful attempts as compared to seven, according to an experiment studying on-the-fly learning with a real robot.
+Having the robot expand each effort in this way nearly doubles its success rate throughout 30 attempts, with 13 successful attempts as compared to seven, according to an experiment studying on-the-fly learning with a real robot.

-This finding will be a big step for robotics research and human robot interaction.
-This change will be helpful to the development of robots that can learn on the fly like humans do.
+This finding will be a big step for robotics research and human-robot interaction.
+This change will be helpful to the development of robots that can learn on the fly as humans do.

-In addition, scientists have also predicted that this research will pave the way for better understanding on how to use non-traditional methods in robotics such as data augmentation approaches to get better results.
+In addition, scientists have also predicted that this research will pave the way for a better understanding of how to use non-traditional methods in robotics such as data augmentation approaches to get better results.

 The Toyota Research Institute, the Office of Naval Research, the National Science Foundation, and IIS-1750489 and IIS-2113401 funds all provided support for this research.

 - Game-based learning for ML Algorithms - December 3, 2022

 - Disney Plus Free Trial Availability Status Worldwide - December 3, 2022